 The U.S. Access Board is responsible for developing accessibility standards that govern Federal procurement practices.
 January 2017, they issued a final rule that updated accessibility requirements for section 508 and refreshed guidelines to Section 255.

-Dose your site meet the WCAG standards, do you need a VPAT Evaluation?
+Is your site ADA compliant?
+Do you need a VPAT completed?